 A little ginger and some Tumeric can also really spice it up and give you some great flavors.
 Not to mention plenty of health benefits and nutritional value too!

 And there you have it!
-You want to wash your carrot under the cold tap giving them a good rub down and removing any dirt that you can see.
+To prepare carrots for juicing you want to wash your carrot under the cold tap giving them a good rub down (use a vegetable brush) removing any dirt that you can see.

-Then you want to leave them unpeeled and leave the tops on for the extra nutrition it can give you but you do want to chop them into chunks so you can get them through the juicer easily.
+And do you need to peel your carrots before juicing?
+No. You want to use unpeeled carrots and leave the tops on for the extra nutrition it can give you but you do want to chop them into chunks so you can get them through the juicer easily.

-I know you’ll think a whole carrot will fit fine through your juicer but trust me, it doesn’t work!
-Juicing carrots has to be done one small piece at a time, just like eating them, don’t try eating carrots, whole kids!
+I know you’ll think a whole organic carrot will fit fine through your juicer but trust me, it doesn’t work!
+Juicing carrots has to be done one small piece at a time, just like if you eat raw carrots.